Spoof detection using time-delay shallow neural network and feature switching: Abstract

 \section{Abstract}

 Detecting spoofed utterances is a fundamental problem in voice-based biometrics.
 Spoofing can be performed either by logical accesses like speech synthesis, voice conversion or by physical accesses such as replaying the pre-recorded utterance.
-Inspired by the state-of-the-art \emph{x}-vector based speaker verification approach, this paper proposes a deep neural network (DNN) architecture for spoof detection from both logical and physical access.
-A novelty of the \emph{x}-vector approach vis-a-vis conventional DNN based systems is that it can handle variable length utterances during testing.
-Performance of the proposed x-vector systems and the baseline Gaussian mixture model (GMM) systems is analyzed on the ASV-spoof-2019 dataset.
-The proposed system surpasses the GMM system for physical access, whereas the GMM system detects logical access better.
-Compared to the GMM systems, the proposed \emph{x}-vector approach gives an average relative improvement of 14.64\% across four features for physical access, in terms of minimum tandem cost detection function (min-t-DCF).
-When combined with the decision-level feature switching (DLFS) paradigm, the best system in the proposed approach outperforms the best baseline systems with a relative improvement of 73.17\% and 40.04\% for both logical and physical access, respectively.
+Inspired by the state-of-the-art \emph{x}-vector based speaker verification approach, this paper proposes a time-delay shallow neural network (TD-SNN) for spoof detection for both logical and physical access.
+The novelty of the proposed TD-SNN system vis-a-vis conventional DNN systems is that it can handle variable length utterances during testing.
+Performance of the proposed TD-SNN systems and the baseline Gaussian mixture models (GMMs) is analyzed on the ASV-spoof-2019 dataset.
+The performance of the systems is measured in terms of the minimum normalized tandem detection cost function (min-t-DCF).
+When studied with individual features, the TD-SNN system consistently outperforms the GMM system for physical access.
+For logical access, GMM surpasses TD-SNN systems for certain individual features.
+When combined with the decision-level feature switching (DLFS) paradigm, the best TD-SNN system outperforms the best baseline GMM system on evaluation data with a relative improvement of 48.03\% and 49.47\% for both logical and physical access, respectively.